nikhil123arya/nikhil123arya/README.md

-I'm a computer science engineer who is passionate about front-end web development with some interest in UI/UX design.
-Some technologies I enjoy working with includes HTML CSS JavaScript React native, tools : figma, vs codes, git, etc.
+I'm a computer science engineer who is passionate about MERN stack development.
+I have a strong background in technologies like HTML CSS Bootstrap JavaScript React, Django, python tools : figma, vs codes, git, etc. I am a innovative problem solver who loves to solve coding problems and explore new technologies.

-currently improving my React skills.